playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/basic-cameras.md

 ## Creating a Camera Entity

-To create a new Camera Entity, you need to add a Camera [Component][component] to an Entity.
+To create a new Camera Entity, you need to add a Camera [Component][1] to an Entity.

 * Select the root Entity of your Pack in the Entity Explorer
 * Create a new Entity by selecting *New Entity* from the *Entity* menu.